Retirement Planning Checklist for Americans in Their 30s (2025 Edition)

 👉 Annual desired income × 25 = retirement goal

-Example: $50,000/year × 25 = $1.25 million
+$50,000/year × 25 = $1.25 million

 Use online retirement calculators to refine this number based on your age, savings rate, and lifestyle.
+The earlier you calculate your retirement number, the clearer your path becomes.

 ✅ 2.
 Open or Max Out a 401(k)

 If your employer offers a 401(k), enroll immediately and contribute enough to get the full match.
-That’s free money.
+That’s free money!

-📌 2025 contribution limit: $23,000 (under age 50)
+2025 contribution limit: $23,000 (under age 50)

 If your job doesn’t offer one, open a Traditional IRA or Roth IRA instead.
+Both are great options to boost your retirement savings.

 ✅ 3.
 Start a Roth IRA (If Eligible)

 A Roth IRA lets you contribute after-tax dollars and withdraw funds tax-free in retirement.
+It’s an excellent option for those starting early in their careers, or those expecting to be in a higher tax bracket later.

-📌 2025 contribution limit: $7,000
+2025 contribution limit: $7,000

-📌 Income phase-out begins at ~$153,000 (individual)
+Income phase-out begins at ~$153,000 (individual)

 ✅ 4.
 Build an Emergency Fund